 Silver Price Outlook:

-Of course, no Fed policymakers have actually argued for a pause, nor has US inflation data rolled over in a meaningful enough way to truly warrant the jubilant narrative that the end of the Fed rate hike cycle is nearing.
-Thus, while the silver price rally at the start of 4Q’22 has been noteworthy – truly technically significant – it is reasonable to cast some dispersion on the notion of a sustained rally moving forward.
+Last week, on the heels of an impressive start at the start of October predicated on the idea “that the Federal Reserve will soon signal that it intends to slowdown the pace of its rate hikes, culminating in a ‘pause’ in early-2023,” it was noted that “no Fed policymakers have actually argued for a pause, nor has US inflation data rolled over in a meaningful enough way to truly warrant the jubilant narrative that the end of the Fed rate hike cycle is nearing…it is reasonable to cast some dispersion on the notion of a sustained rally moving forward.”

 Recommended by Christopher Vecchio, CFA